 Our residents enjoy restaurant-style dining, housekeeping services, scheduled transportation, apartment maintenance and a full calendar of recreational and wellness activities as part of a convenient, month-to-month lease.
 And, from live entertainment to themed parties and local outings, our events are catered to seniors.

 Our community was opened in October 2008, as a vision of Dr. Jeffrey Long, a family physician with offices in Herscher.

-The Harvest View community is owned by Long Family Development, LLC., and is managed by Presence Health.
+The Harvest View community is owned and managed by Long Family Development, LLC.

 Dr. Long was born in Manteno, Illinois the youngest of six children.
 He always dreamed of becoming a family doctor and has now practiced medicine since 1989.
 He graduated from the The Chicago Medical School in June of 1986 and continued with his family practice residency at University of Illinois, Methodist Hospital.
 He chose Herscher to open his practice in 1989 and still resides there with his wife Diane and four children.